ji-podhead/RHEL_9_Foreman_Guide/docs/readme.md

 ## 1. [Knowledge Base](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/knowledge%20base)

 > - here we explain:
 >	  -  how tftp and dhcp works
 >   -  how the pxe boot process works
 >	  -  how the foreman smartproxy works
+>   -  Lifecycle Management
+>      - what is it?
+>      - puppet & katello roles

 ## 2. [Install Foreman (with katello, discovery-plugin, and local dhcp/tftp)](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/installation%20(katello%2Cdiscovery%2Cdhcp%2Ctftp))
 > - just the installation process